Leveraging SO(3)-steerable convolutions for pose-robust semantic segmentation in 3D medical data: Datasets and Experiments

 \subsection{Mindboggle101 dataset: Healthy appearing brain structure segmentation}

 From the 20 manually annotated volumes of the Mindboggle101 dataset \citep{klein2012101}, we selected 7 volumes for training, 3 volumes for validation and 10 volumes for testing.
 The Mindboggle101 labelling contains a very large set of labels, including both cortical regions and subcortical structures.
 We defined the following subset of structures as target volumes for segmentation: cerebellum, hippocampus, lateral ventricles, caudate, putamen, pallidum and brain stem.
 These structures are shown in figure~\ref{fig:mindboggle_labels}.
 Some of these structures (ventricles, cerebellum) can be easily identified by intensity or local texture, while others (caudate, putamen, pallidum) are difficult to distinguish except by spatial cues.
 As above, an equivariant Unet and an ordinary Unet, each with three downsampling/upsampling layers, were trained to segment these structures: again both networks had an equivalent feature depth (30 features).
 The ordinary Unet was trained without data augmentation and with full rotational data augmentation (rotation through an angle $\in (0,360)$ in either the axial, saggital or coronal plane, with bspline interpolation).
-The ordinary Unet was trained a third time with a data augmentation scheme closer to that seen in usual practice (rotation through an angle $\in (-20,20)$ in either the axial, saggital or coronal plane, with bspline interpolation).
+The ordinary Unet was trained a third time with a data augmentation scheme closer to that seen in usual practice (rotation through an angle $\in (-20,20)$ in either the axial, sagittal or coronal plane, with bspline interpolation).
 Once trained, these models were then applied to the testing set rotated through various angles $\in (0,180)$, to test the sensitivity of the various models to variations in pose.
+To provide a comparison between e3nn-style steerable filters and group convolutions we also trained trained unet-style models with layers derived from the gconv package.

 Finally, we trained variants of the Unet and equivariant Unet with increasing model capacity, as measured by the equivalent feature depth in the top layer, and applied these models to the unrotated test samples to assess the parameter efficiency of the two architectures.
 Here no data augmentation was employed.